 "The Beanstalk is a huge tower out east in the Beyond, past the mountains.
 Bit bigger than this tower.
 If they are from there they're a long way from home.
 If they are looking for the Beanstalk they've taken a serious wrong turn."
 He paused, smiling slightly as a new thought seemed to occur to him.
 "Perhaps our new friends are hungry?
 We have plenty of extra food here."
 He stepped aside and made a welcome-inside gesture towards the tower entrance.

 The bear-creatures visibly reacted to the word food and all piled into the tower at Gormin's invitation.
 He showed them to the food storage upstairs.
-The speaker picked up some hardbread, sniffed it gingerly, then put it aside and tasted the water.
+The speaker picked up some hardbread, sniffed it gingerly, then thrust it aside and tasted the water.
 He nodded, and the others took bowls and cups and drank the water.
 Kiraz noted that they meticulously wiped the cups and bowls clean after they had drunk from them.
-They did not eat the hardbread.
+None of them ate the hardbread.

 "Truth.
 Vepsis.
 Food melth Krai.
 Crito?
 Krai nei food.
 Nei… cultural.
 Crito?"